 World Health Organisation.
 Growing up unequal: Gender and socioeconomic differences in young people’s health and well-being.
 Copenhagen; 2016.
 Available from WHO.

 Northern Ireland Statistics and Research Agency (2018).
 Young Persons’ Behaviour & Attitudes Survey.
 Available from NISRA.

 Donaldson L. Guidance on the consumption of alcohol by children and young people.
 London; 2009.
-Available from John Moores University.
+Available from UK Gov.